B2B vs. B2C Order Fulfillment Warehouses

 Inventory Management in a B2B Warehouse

 Inventory management software is a standard feature of any B2B warehouse.
-Often, an inventory management system is part of a warehouse’s larger warehouse management system.
+Often, an inventory management system is part of a warehouse’s larger WMS.

 B2B businesses traditionally act as wholesalers.
 Their warehouse service doesn’t require much value-add in terms of packaging items.
 As a result, the focus is on strategically storing goods so they can be easily found.

 Remember, it’s not just about storing your goods.
 It’s about being able to find them when you need them.
 B2B warehouses routinely look for ways to streamline the process of locating goods by:

 - System integrations: Integrating order management or customer relationship management (CRM) tools directly with the warehousing system allows B2B warehouses to quickly process orders and move inventory